Avaiga/taipy-doc/docs/tutorials/integration/4_databricks/index.md

 Taipy GUIs and SDM (Scenario and Data Management) will transform your Databricks models into interactive, production-ready applications for end-users.

-!!! warning "Available in Taipy Enterprise edition"
+!!! note "Available in Taipy Enterprise edition"

     The documentation pages for connecting Taipy and Databricks are provided as part of Taipy Enterprise.

     [Contact us](https://taipy.io/book-a-call){: .tp-btn .tp-btn--accent target='blank' }

 The Enterprise documentation demonstrates how to integrate Taipy scenarios with